jennyosato/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. 10-no_more_js deletes all files with .js extension
 12. 11-directories counts the directory and subdirectories
 13. 12-newest_files sorts files in the current directory from newest to oldest
+15. 14-findthatword displays lines in a file that matches a pattern